The School of Hotel Administration (SHA) is the most relevant, groundbreaking hospitality business educator in the world.

 Extending Our Global Reach

-Hospitality is everywhere, and so is SHA.
+Hospitality is everywhere, and so is our school.
 Our graduates work in virtually every corner of the globe; in some of the world's finest hotels, resorts, and restaurants; most prominent hospitality and real estate firms; and entrepreneurial hospitality companies.

 Throughout its storied history, SHA has evolved to keep pace with the growing demands of the hospitality field.
 Along the way the school has turned out extraordinarily accomplished alumni who are leaders in every facet of the world's largest and most dynamic industry.